 Growing up in the seventies, I thought most black people lived in small towns in the South and big cities in the North.
-I was shocked to learn years later that African Americans can be found in rural and urban areas in other parts of the county and across the border in Canada.
+I was shocked to learn many years later that African Americans can be found in rural and urban areas in other parts of the country and across the border in Canada.

 Slaves settled in Canada on the final stop of the Underground Rail Road in search of a better way of life.
 They built churches, schools, and businesses in Ontario, Quebec, and other Canadian Provinces where human bondage didn't exist.